Governance Cockpit

 Note

-The number of catalog items displayed in this bar chart for the Publication stage (red bar) may differ from the number shown in the catalog list.
+The number of catalog items shown in this bar chart for the Publication stage (red bar) may differ from the number shown in the catalog list.
 This happens if the visibility of certain catalog object types has been disabled in the Administration.
-Catalog items of these types no longer appear in the list but are still counted as published catalog items in the bar chart.
-For more information on catalog item visibility, see this section of the documentation.
+Catalog items of these types no longer appear in the list, but they are still counted as published catalog items in the bar chart.
+For more information about catalog item visibility, see this section of the documentation.

-If you click on a bar representing a stage for diagrams (catalog items), you will be redirected to the Dashboard tab of the “Diagrams” menu item or the “Catalog” menu item and placed in the selected stage.
-Navigation occurs within the currently selected repository.
+If you click a bar for diagrams (catalog items), you are redirected to the Dashboard tab of the “Diagrams” menu item or the “Catalog” menu item and placed in the selected stage.
+Navigation takes place within the selected repository.
 An explanation of these views can be found in the linked sections.

 Upcoming diagram (catalog item) resubmissions in the selected repository:

-These bar charts display the number of upcoming resubmissions of all diagrams (catalog items) in the selected repository for the next year.
+These bar charts show the number of upcoming resubmissions of all diagrams (catalog items) in the selected repository for the next year.
 The timeline starts with the current month and year.
-Each bar represents all diagrams (catalog items) whose validity period expires in the respective month.
-This provides an early estimate of the workload for quality assurance of your processes.
-Hovering over a bar with the mouse shows the exact number of upcoming resubmissions for that month.
+Each bar represents all diagrams (catalog items) whose validity period ends in the related month.
+This helps you estimate the workload for quality assurance early.
+If you move the mouse over a bar, the exact number of upcoming resubmissions for that month is shown.

 The screenshot shows the bar charts that present the number of diagram resp. catalog item resubmissions in the next year.